❓What is ZKEX?

-Offering bridgeless multi-chain trading secured with zero-knowledge, ZKEX is a trustless and self-custodial order book DEX with CeFi performance.
+Offering bridgeless multi-chain trading secured with zero-knowledge, ZKEX is a trust-minimised and self-custodial order book DEX with CeFi performance.

-Users will be able to trade assets across multiple chains with a similar experience as on Binance or Coinbase, but instead, ZKEX will be decentralized, trust minimized, and non-custodial, with transactions secured with zero-knowledge proofs.
+Users are able to trade assets across multiple chains with a similar experience as on Binance or Coinbase, but instead, ZKEX is decentralized and non-custodial, with transactions secured with zero-knowledge proofs.

-ZKEX is built upon three pioneering zero-knowledge rollups: zkLink, Starkware, and zkSync.
+ZKEX is built upon pioneering blockchain infrastructure from zkLink, LayerZero, Polyhedra, and Pyth Network.

-Note: ZKEX is currently in public testnet phase.
+Note: the ZKEX exchange is now live.
 These Docs give a conceptual overview of the platform, and will be updated on a regular basis.

 Why use ZKEX instead of another DEX?